mwhite34/cs400-X-Team-73/X_team_style_guide.md

 # X-Team 73 Style Guide

-* We will use good programming style to ensure that their source code is easily read and understood by people and the compiler.
+* We will use good programming style to ensure that our source code is easily read and understood by people and the compiler.
 Credit to Gary Dahl.

 ## Naming conventions